 Hoop trundling was a pastime mostly played by boys under twelve years of age.
 There was a genuine and healthy excitement to be had from a good hoop race, success in which demanded nimbleness of foot, lightness of touch, and dexterity in management.
 To trundle a hoop with the aid of a stick required little instruction or practice, but the use of the hook was not so simple.

-When using the stick careful guiding touches were required to the right and the left of the hoop from time to time to keep it in a straight course; but with the hook the hoop was guided in any direction without any apparent change of manipulation.
-The hoop would lie started by a gentle stroke from the straight part of the hook; the hook was then be pressed on to the hoop rather more than half-way down to the ground, the pressure being applied more or less gently, according to the speed required.
-It was then found that without removing the hook the hoop would be kept trundling at any desired pace, and could by the slightest possible turns or twists of the wrist be guided into any desired direction; the sharpest of corners or the smallest of circles were made without any risk of overturning the hoop, and such feats were performed by means of the hook as could never be attained by the stick.
+When using the stick careful guiding touches were required to the right and the left of the hoop from time to time to keep it in a straight course; but with the hook, the hoop was guided in any direction without any apparent change of manipulation.
+The hoop would be started by a gentle stroke from the straight part of the hook; the hook was then pressed on to the hoop more than half-way down to the ground, the pressure being applied more or less gently, according to the speed required.
+It was then found that without removing the hook the hoop could be kept trundling at any desired pace.
+Moreover, by the slightest possible turn or twist of the wrist, the hoop could be guided into any desired direction.
+With the hook, the sharpest of corners or the smallest of circles were made without any risk of overturning the hoop; such feats could never be attained by the stick.
 Ingenuity devised many descriptions of hoop games.